lisa427/sql-challenge/README.md

 * schema.sql creates the tables necessary for the 6 CSV files.

 ### Data Analysis
-* query.sql was created to run various queries on the database.
+* query.sql runs various queries on the database.

 ### Bonus Analysis
 * Python was used to further analyze the database.